Abelian surfaces admitting an (l,l)-endomorphism: Example

-\begin{proof} As in the proof of Lemma \ref{lem:case3}, the ring $\Z[x]$ is the maximal order of the imaginary quadratic field of discriminant $D=-4,-7,$ or $-8$.
-This time, the case $D=-8$ is the indefinite case of Example~\ref{ex:sqrt-2}.
-We find six Shimura curves, each corresponding to $\mathcal{M}=\Z[x]\times \Z[x]$ and Note that $T_3$ and $T_4$ are equivalent for odd $D$, so that we actually have only five distinct Shimura curves, which we will now compute.
+\begin{proof} As in the proof of Lemma~\ref{lem:case3}, the ring $\Z[x]$ is the maximal order of the imaginary quadratic field of discriminant $D=-4$, $-7$, or~$-8$.
+It is not hard to see that the following pairs $(\M, T)$ cover all isomorphism classes for $|D|\leq 8$: take $\mathcal{M}=\Z[x]\times \Z[x]$ and

+Note that $T_1$ and $T_2$ are equivalent for odd~$D$, so that we actually have at most 5 distinct Shimura curves, which we will now compute.
+Of course one also arrives at five cases if one uses Section~\ref{ssec:imagquad}.